andydandy74/ClockworkForDynamo/README.md

 Directory [nodes](nodes) is the actual repository of the custom nodes that I use for versioning nodes in between publishing package updates to Dynamo's package manager - which means you will sometimes find nodes in here that haven't made it onto the package manager yet.

 Directory [issues](issues) contains sample files for issues raised on the [Dynamo GitHub site](https://github.com/DynamoDS/Dynamo).

-#State of migration#

-Migrating from 0.6.3, I recategorized and renamed most of the nodes.
-These changes are documented in an [excel sheet](https://github.com/CAAD-RWTH/ClockworkForDynamo/raw/master/NodeList.xls) that contains a list of all nodes within the package.
-This list is colour-coded in order to reflect the state of each node:
-- ```GREEN```: Works
-- ```YELLOW```: Buggy in 0.7.x
-- ```PURPLE```: Needs review
-- ```RED```: Deprecated in 0.7.x
-- ```GREY```: Not yet migrated or published

-I am currently using the official 0.7.5 build as well as recent daily builds of Dynamo 0.7.x for testing.
-Note that nodes known to be buggy in the latest stable build of Dynamo 0.7.x may not be included in the package until they (or the respective bugs in Dynamo that are causing them to fail) are fixed.